1 dead, at least 28 injured after tornado rips Alabama town - WTMJ

 “The people of Fultondale took a hard hit last night — I’m grieved over the loss of life, injuries, homes & damaged businesses,” Alabama Gov. Kay Ivey said on Twitter early Tuesday.
 “I offer my prayers & deepest sympathies & pledge the full support & resources our state has to offer.
 I am with you, Fultondale!”

-This tornado’s path of damage stretched for 10 miles, from Fultondale to Center Point, Alabama, FEMA said.
+This tornado’s path of damage stretched for 10 miles (16 kilometers), from Fultondale to Center Point, Alabama, FEMA said.
 Survey crews from the National Weather Service had yet to confirm details such as the twister’s estimated strength, but FEMA described it as a “large tornado.”

 After blowing across Georgia, the storms were rolling over the Carolinas around dawn.
 Boaters on Lake Murray near Columbia were warned to seek harbor as winds of up to 50 mph were moving through, the National Weather Service said in a statement early Tuesday.